 SWIF was created to help Pennsylvania companies and workers afford insurance.
 If you are a sole proprietor who performs work for a particular company, you may submit SWIF’s application for “Voluntary Election of Coverage” to become eligible for workers’ compensation.
 However, by submitting this form you are agreeing to become a legal employee of that company for the purpose of receiving the coverage.
 If this does not align with your needs or goals, you should pursue the former option of finding an insurance company that will sell you workers’ compensation insurance at a rate you can afford.

 For help with your workers' compensation case, contact HHR.
 Our firm has an attorney on staff who specializes in Pennsylvania workers' compensation law.
-We're ready to take your call and answer your questions for free at (888) 498-3023.
+Don’t wait to give us a call, and we will answer your questions for free: (888) 498-3023.